-Bread Pudden, made using stale bread, 9p a piece
+Bread Pudden, made using leftover bread

 But actually, it was fine.
 Didn’t even notice!
 So now I won’t bother to put any in.